1 - The safest option is to set a snake trap.

 If the above method is too direct, you can try to shoo the snake into a large garbage bin.
 Place the bin on the ground and guide the snake inside with a broom.
 Do not hit or push the snake inside; you do not want to injure it.
 The smooth sides of the bin will prevent the snake from climbing out and will allow for safe relocation.

 If your snake is inside the house, you can use a shirt and a pillowcase to remove the pest.
 Throw your shirt or light blanket over the snake and scoop it up, placing the shirt and snake into the pillowcase.
 If you have a garbage bin or large storage bin, place the pillowcase inside so the snake may come out if desired.
 Place a lid with air holes over the container.
 Your snake is now safe to transport.
+Read about Is it safe to handle a snake with bare hands?

 Professional grade snake traps are the safest method of snake removal.
 While some traps are worthless, there are a few that have been endorsed by wildlife professionals.
 These traps will allow you to remove the snake from your property without having to handle the snake itself.
 If you’re unsure what type of snake you are dealing with, a hands-free method is the safest way to go.
+Read about What should I do with a snake after I catch it?

 You basically have three options for catching your snake(s).
 First, you can call a professional wildlife expert from my below directory.
 This person can catch and remove the snake(s) and take other actions necessary to solve the snake problem.
 Second, you can purchase a snake trap if you wish to catch the snake yourself.
 Third, you can modify your land and seal up your house to help keep snakes away and out of the house, if you don't want to figure out how to catch a snake in the first place.